ExMacro/hass_ensto_ble/README.md

 4. Add Thermostat card to UI using this new helper climate-entity

 ## Supported functions
-### Naming the Ensto BLE thermostat

-1. Navigate to Developer Tools > Services
-2. Select service `hass_ensto_ble.set_device_name`
-3. Select a thermostat name entity if you have multiple thermostats
-4. Enter a new name in the Name field (maximum 25 characters)
-5. Click "PERFORM ACTION"

-The new name will be visible:
-- In the Devices & services > Integrations page
-- In the device card when you click on the device
-- Please note that entity names for the device are not renamed

-The name is stored directly in the thermostat's memory and persists through restarts.

 ### Setting heating mode
 1. Navigate to Settings > Devices & services > [Your thermostat]
 2. Select a mode from the drop down menu.